maple24/vite-vue3-scaffold/README.md

 2. How to solve "Cannot find name '\_\_dirname' Error in TypeScript"

 To solve the error "Cannot find name \_\_dirname", install the node typings by running 'yarn add @types/node'

+3. How to enable autocomplete for '@' alias

+Add baseUrl and paths into tsconfig.json file